richardcrng/fireactive/website/docs/schema/enum.md

 class CoffeeOrder extends ActiveClass(coffeeOrderSchema) {}

-const coffeeOrder = new CoffeeOrder({ type: true }) coffeeOrder.type = false // works
+const coffeeOrder = new CoffeeOrder({ type: 'Americano' }) coffeeOrder.type = 'Latte' // works
-coffeeOrder.type = 'true' // ActiveClassError: CoffeeOrder could not accept the value "true" (string) at path 'type'.
+coffeeOrder.type = 'Orange juice' // ActiveClassError: CoffeeOrder could not accept the value "Orange juice" (string) at path 'type'.
 The property 'type' is of the wrong type coffeeOrder.type = undefined // ActiveClassError: CoffeeOrder could not accept the value undefined (undefined) at path 'type'.
 The required property 'type' is missing coffeeOrder.type = null // ActiveClassError: CoffeeOrder could not accept the value null (object) at path 'type'.
 The property 'type' is of the wrong type
 ```